mehr-it/lara-sqs-plain/README.md

 You receive the plain message content in the constructor of your handler classes.
 You may specify your own handler class for each queue.

+This package is based on the [mehr-it/lara-sqs-ext](https://github.com/mehr-it/lara-sqs-ext) package and implements most of it's features.

 ## Installation

 	composer require mehr-it/lara-sqs-plain